dawsers/hyprscroller/README.md

 ## Admit/Expel

 You can create columns of windows using `admitwindow`.
-It takes the active window and moves it to the column left of its current one, right under the active window in that column.
+It takes an optional direction parameter `l/left` (default) or `r/right`.
+The dispatcher takes the active window and moves it to the column in the parameter direction from its current one, right under the active window in that column.

-To expel any window from its current column and position it in a new column to its right, use `expelwindow`.
+To expel any window from its current column and position it in a new column to its right or left, use `expelwindow`.
+It also takes the same `l/left` or `r/right` (default) parameter.

 ## Fitting the Screen